developmentseed/project-seed/README.md

    add ...`.

 ## Circle CI for testing and deployment
 The `.circleci/config.yml` file enables the usage of [Circle CI](http://circleci.com/) as a test and deployment system.
-In this particular case, Travis will be looking for any changes to the repo and when a change is made to the `master` branch, Travis will build the project and deploy it to the `gh-pages` branch.
+In this particular case, circle uses workflows with the linting, test, a build phases running simultaneously.
+When a commit is made to master the deploy phase will also run, given that the previous succeed.
 ## Linting

-Our [ESLint rules](.eslintrc) are based on `standard` rules, with semicolons enabled.
+Our [ESLint rules](.eslintrc) are based on `standard` rules, with some custom options.
 To check linting errors run:

     yarn lint